zigster64/datastar.http.zig/README.md

 This SDK uses streams all the way down, so there is no implicit extra allocations.

-Current version is based on Zig 0.15.1, and uses the latest master of http.zig
+Current version is based on Zig 0.15.2, and uses the latest master of http.zig

-So this will work with custom apps using http.zig / jetzig / tokamak, etc
+So this will work with custom apps using http.zig, as well as jetzig / tokamak, etc

 Future updates will include support for Zig stdlib http server, as well as other popular HTTP server libs, such as zzz and tardy.

+Future updates will provide example apps that demonstrate using jetzig and tokamak as well.

 # Validation Test